Kane gets hat trick to lift Blackhawks over Wild 5-2

 Saad's second goal, a power-play score at 12:17 of the third, gave Chicago some insurance.
 After Stalock misplayed a loose puck, Alex DeBrincat intercepted it and fed Saad, who scored from the slot.

-Boudreau pulled Stalock for an extra attacker with 3:42 left, and Staal scored on a rebound from a pileup with 50.3 seconds remaining to cut it to 4-2.
+Boudreau pulled Stalock for an extra attacked with 3:42 left, and Staal scored on a rebound from a pileup with 50.3 seconds remaining to cut it to 4-2

-Kane completed his hat trick into an empty net on a shot from center ice.
+Kane compelted his hat trick into an empty net on a shot from center ice with 26.9 seconds left.

 NOTES: Parise was hit under the left eye by the stick of Chicago's Duncan Keith early in the second period.
 The Wild's leading scorer dropped to the ice but skated to the bench and returned a few minutes later. ...
-Dubnyk played in his 260th game for the Wild, tying the 32-year-old with Manny Fernandez for second-most by a Wild goalie. ...
+Dubnyk played in his 260th game with the Wild, tying the 32-year-old with Manny Fernandez for second most by a Wild goalie. ...
 Minnesota star D Matt Dumba missed his fourth game with a torn right pectoral muscle.
 He had surgery this week and is expected to miss three months. ...
-Chicago C Marcus Kruger sat out his fourth game with a concussion. ...
-Wild forward Joel Eriksson Ek, a healthy scratch for the second straight game and third time this season, will be sent to AHL Iowa once the NHL's holiday roster freeze ends Friday.
+Chicago C Marcus Kruger sat out his fourth game (concussion). ...
+Wild F Joel Eriksson Ek, a healthy scratch for the second straight game and third time this season, will be sent to AHL Iowa once the NHL's holiday roster freeze ends Friday.

 UP NEXT